 Each research director must individually balance the benefits of providing undergraduate research experiences in the lab or studio against the recent COVID-19 related disruptions to research and the ongoing associated constraints on operations.

 Considering this announcement from the VPR, there may be circumstances where Phase 3 plans that included undergraduate students as researchers or study participants may need to be revised.
 To assist with this evaluation, Inclusion of Undergraduate Research Assistants in Laboratory & Studio-Based Research guidance is provided.
+Additional guidance for undergraduates during the student winter break is also available here.

 I have upcoming travel that is essential to my research.
 What should I do?

 Until the end of the fall 2020 semester, University-related travel will be strictly limited to essential travel, regardless of whether the university is paying for it.
 Permission for all research-related travel must be approved by a Dean or Vice President.
 For additional guidance on travel-based research, click here.
+For questions related to research travel during the student winter break, review the winter session guidance for research labs/studios.

 Proposals and Grants